The Boston Massacre

 Revere’s engraving, and the conventional account of the Boston Massacre as a story of guns, politics, and men, obscures what was really taking place on the ground in Boston.
-By putting families, friendships, commerce, and community back in the picture, Occupying Boston: An Intimate History of the Boston Massacre offers a provocative look at the era and at the events that would lead to the American Revolution.
+By putting families, friendships, commerce, and community back in the picture, The Boston Massacre: An Intimate History offers a provocative look at the era and at the events that would lead to the American Revolution.

 When hundreds of Britons arrived in Boston during the years between the Stamp Act and the Boston Tea Party, many of them were women and children.
 The British troops were integrated into the life of the then-small town, and as colonists and the military were brought together, their lives overlapped and intersected, willingly or not.
 Families were created and children were born, rendering the impact of the Massacre much more personal than political.

-This deeply human perspective casts a different light on the rupture that was the American Revolution and Occupying Boston allows us to reconsider events that we think we know well.
+This deeply human perspective casts a different light on the rupture that was the American Revolution and The Boston Massacre allows us to reconsider events that we think we know well.
 By retelling the conflict as a clash of neighbors, it uncovers a world that has been largely hidden, and enriches and deepens our understanding of the very origins of the country.